 Can we use the present to resolve the past?
 Many individuals often want to know why they behave the way they do.
 (Or why their partner behaves the way they do!)
-Many individuals think that their past “made them”, and that created level of “brokenness”.
+Many individuals think that their past “made them,” and that created a level of “brokenness.”
 This is cause-and-effect thinking.
-Cause and effect thinking requires that you find the cause and then address the cause in order to not have the effect.
-Cause and effect thinking results from wanting to know why something happened.
+Cause and effect thinking requires that you find the cause and then address the cause in order not to have the effect.
+Cause-and-effect thinking results from wanting to know why something happened.
 This is useful for solving certain types of problems that are cause and effect based.
 But human development embeds them in systems that are not cause-and-effect based.
 Systems are process and relationship based.
 The new James Webb telescope can serve as a “systems” example.

 James Webb’s system